 All the spellings, punctuations, and citations should be checked when revising the content.

-Before you start writing a book review look at how some of the students have written brilliant book reviews to get an idea.
+Before writing a book review, look at how some of the students have written brilliant book reviews to get an idea.

 Book Review Example

 It is always important to look for a sample template if you are not sure of the structure of a book review.
 Below is provided a template that will help you draft your book review easily.